caitlinhnz/caitlinhnz/README.md

 - 👋 Hi, I’m @caitlinhnz aka caitlin
 - 👀 I’m interested in computer science, cybersecurity and gaming
 - 🌱 I’m currently very new to this learning
-- 💞️ I’m looking to collaborate not sure yet
+- 💞️ I’m looking to collaborate on ... not sure yet
 - 📫 You can reach me via my email: caitlinhnz@gmail.com

 <!---